mnshah0101/pyquanitzation8bit/README.md

+requirements and needs.

-# 8-Bit Image Quantization with Custom K-Means
+# 8-Bit Image Quantization with Floyd-Steinberg Dithering and Custom K-Means

 ## Introduction

-This Python script is designed to perform 8-bit color quantization on images using a custom K-Means clustering implementation.
-Color quantization is the process of reducing the number of distinct colors in an image while preserving its visual quality.
-In this script, we aim to convert an image into an 8-bit color palette, effectively limiting it to 256 unique colors.
+This Python script performs a dual process of color quantization and dithering on images using a custom K-Means clustering implementation.
+Color quantization is the process of reducing the number of distinct colors in an image, while dithering aids in preserving the visual quality of the original image by reducing artifacts and smoothing transitions.
+Specifically, we've now implemented the capability to perform Floyd-Steinberg-Dithering.
+The final output is an 8-bit color palette image, limiting it to 256 unique colors.

 ## Features

 - 8-bit color quantization: Reduce the number of colors in an image to 256 or fewer.
+- Floyd-Steinberg Dithering: Newly included feature for image smoothing and artifact reduction.
 - Custom K-Means implementation: Clusters the colors into a representative palette.
-- Output image: Generates a quantized image using the custom color palette.
+- Output image: Generates a quantized, dithered image using the custom color palette.

 ## Usage